 Most pregnant women, at some point or the other in their pregnancy, will experience increased fatigue and strain, notably in the legs, knees, feet & ankles, abdominal area, hips, pelvis, and the lower back.

-Depending on the individual case and the stage of pregnancy, all sorts of other issues may appear: headaches, heartburn, mood swings, changed appetite, constipation, hemorrhoids, edema, morning sickness, frequent urination, pain in the neck and shoulder area, sleeping problems, breathing problems, anxiety and hypersensitivity, among many others.
+Depending on the individual case and the stage of pregnancy, all sorts of other health issues may appear: headaches, heartburn, mood swings, changed appetite, constipation, hemorrhoids, edema, morning sickness, frequent urination, pain in the neck and shoulder area, sleeping problems, breathing problems, anxiety and hypersensitivity, among others.

 One part of discomforts is caused by the effects of hormonal changes that influence both body and mind.
 Another part is caused by more body weight due to a growing fetus, amniotic fluid, and supplementary blood plasma.
 Additionally, some women gain extra weight due to changes in appetite and metabolism, which nurtures an increased risk of strain and bodily discomforts.